Pernambucan revolution: Napoleonic plans

-Argentine historian Emilio Ocampo investigated the life of Carlos María de Alvear, and found British documents about a Bonapartist plot in Pernambuco to free Napoleón Bonaparte, and take him to some strategic location in South America, in order to create a new Napoleonic Empire.
+Argentine historian Emilio Ocampo investigated the life of Carlos María de Alvear, and found British documents about a Bonapartist plot in Pernambuco to free Napoleon Bonaparte, and take him to some strategic location in South America, in order to create a new Napoleonic Empire.
 Alvear's plans were never carried out because of the defeat of the revolution.

 Cruz Cabugá was also sent to United States to contact Joseph Bonaparte and try to hire French soldires for the Pernambucan cause.
 Joseph and his allies fled to the US in search of a job, as they declined to swear allignance to Louis XVIII.
-Joseph then proposed the republicans to help freeing Napoleon from the Island of Saint Helena using Fernando de Noronha as a scape rout to New Orleans.
-Despite the inicial Portuguese ressentiment towards Napoleon for the transfer of the Portuguese court to Brazil, the anti-Braganca sentiment was such that many involved with the revolt supposedly supported the conspiracy to release the French monarch.
+Joseph then proposed the republicans to help in freeing Napoleon from the Island of Saint Helena using Fernando de Noronha as an escape route to New Orleans.
+Despite the initial Portuguese resentment towards Napoleon for the transfer of the Portuguese court to Brazil, the anti-Braganca sentiment was such that many involved with the revolt supposedly supported the conspiracy to release the French monarch.

-The ship Paragon left the US for an unknown destination, and raised Correia da Costa's suspission as it was carrying Colonel Latapie, Louis-Adolphe Le Doulcet, Artong and Raulet, all of which had ties with Napoleon.
+The ship Paragon left the US for an unknown destination, and raised Correia da Costa's suspicion as it was carrying Colonel Latapie, Louis-Adolphe Le Doulcet, Artong and Raulet, all of which had ties with Napoleon.
 According to Ferreira da Costa, Colonel Latapie told him that they went to Brazil to inform José Bonaparte about the revolution to cary on the plans to free Napoleon, but on the date of the emissary's arrival, the Pernambuco revolutionaries were already besieged by Portuguese monarchist troops and close to surrender.
 Le Doulcet stayed on Baía Formosa, Rio Grande do Norte, where José Inácio Borges found him a job as a doctor and botanist, and Latapie, Artong and Raulet carried on to Paraíba.

 Napoleon's veterans were arrested in Paraíba by the Governor Tomás de Sousa Mafra and later sent to Recife, where they were interrogated by the Governor Luís do Rego.
 All of them said that allegedly were looking for a job, and Rego freed them, but sent spies to follow their steps.
 Le Doulcet came from Rio Grande do Norte and joined his companions, and they were found guilty as all of them were attending Joseph Ray's house, the American Consul, as since his arrival in Brazil he was accused of hiding rebels in his house.
-Rego ordened their arrest, and during the police operation, the secretary Jorge Fleming Holdt, three men and a mulatta woman and her baby were also arrested.
+Rego ordered their arrest, and during the police operation, the secretary Jorge Fleming Holdt, three men and a mulatta woman and her baby were also arrested.
 They confessed their real intentions in Brazil, with Latapie being the one who talked the most.
 Dom João asked for the deposition of Joseph Ray, and his wishes were granted by the American President Quincy Adams.